Table of Contents

 The British government’s lack of genuine interest in giving Dominion Status was evident to the nationalist leaders.
 In an emergency meeting held in Lahore in December 1929, the INC under Jawaharlal Nehru’s leadership announced PurnaSwaraj, or “Complete Independence,” as the Congress’s main objective.

 The Congress Working Committee (CWC) was authorized by the Lahore Congress of 1929 to start a campaign of civil disobedience, which included not paying taxes.
-And at Sabarmati Ashram in 1930, Gandhi was given full authority by the CWC to start the Civil Disobedience Movement whenever and wherever he chose.
+At Sabarmati Ashram in 1930, Gandhi was given full authority by the CWC to start the Civil Disobedience Movement whenever and wherever he chose.
 Additionally, it enabled Mahatma Gandhi the freedom to start a national campaign of civil disobedience whenever and wherever he pleased.

-Civil Disobedience Movement Start
+Civil Disobedience Movement Year and Viceroy Irwin

 Viceroy Irwin received a letter from Mahatma Gandhi on January 31, 1930, in which he outlined and imposed eleven demands.
-The most compelling of all the requests was to do rid of the salt tax, which is paid for by both the rich and the poor.
-By March 11th, the demands had to be satisfied, or Congress will start a campaign of civil disobedience.
+The most compelling of all the requests was to get rid of the salt tax, which is paid for by both the rich and the poor.
+By March 11th, the demands had to be satisfied, or Congress would start a campaign of civil disobedience.
 78 of his dependable volunteers marched with Mahatma Gandhi in the well-known salt march.

 The march travelled more than 240 kilometres from Gandhiji’s ashram in Sabarmati to the coastal town of Dandi in Gujarat.
 He landed in Dandi on April 6 and ceremonially breached the law by salting seawater by scalding it.
 This movement served as the catalyst for the Civil Disobedience Movement.

-Civil Disobedience Movement Impact
+Impact of Civil Disobedience Movement

 In November 1930, the British government called the first round table conference to discuss the reforms proposed by the Simon Commission.
 However, the Indian National Congress chose to boycott it.
 Indian princes, the Muslim League, the Hindu Mahasabha, and a few others attended the summit.
 Nothing, though, came of it.
 The British understood that without Congress’ involvement, no substantive constitutional changes would be made.